Advice for Athletes Applying to Independent Boarding Schools

 The school tour and interview are critical aspects of the application process, for the school and for you.

 Beyond offering a school tour, many schools suggest or require that you spend a half or full day on campus, attending classes and events.
-Take advantage of as many opportunities as you can to be physically on campus – or if the campus is too far for you to go to, try to interact with as many people as possible.
-These experiences will help you learn as much as you can so you can make the best decision down the road.
+Take advantage of as many opportunities as possible to be physically present on campus – or, if the campus is too far away, try to interact with as many people as you can.
+These experiences will help you learn as much as possible, enabling you to make informed decisions down the road.

 And the admission director will use this time as a way to understand your interest in the school and get a feeling for whether the school is a good fit for you.

-To make the most of your admission interview, put in a little prep time.
-The National Association of Independent Schools (NAIS) offers a resource called “10 Questions Families Should Ask” in which they suggest that you come up with five to 10 questions that are most important to you and your family.
-NAIS also suggests you ask the same questions at each school you visit; this will help you compare what you learned about each school, and make the best choice.
+To make the most of your admission interview, allocate some preparation time.
+The National Association of Independent Schools (NAIS) offers a resource called “10 Questions Families Should Ask,” in which they suggest that you come up with five to 10 questions that are most important to you and your family.
+NAIS also suggests you ask the same questions at each school you visit; this will help you compare what you learned about each school and make the best choice.

 Here are some areas in which you and your parents may want to ask questions of the admission office:

 For example, you might ask what courses students in your grade are required to take, and/or how classrooms are set up.
-Maybe you want to know how much homework is typical.
-You might ask whether there are faculty advisers to guide students, or how the school measures students’ achievement and progress – through grades, portfolios, etc.
+Perhaps you're wondering how much homework is typical.
+You might ask whether there are faculty advisers to guide students, or how the school measures students’ achievement and progress, such as through grades or portfolios.

 For example, you may ask questions about how dorms are set up and supervised.
 You might wish to ask about the importance of diversity on campus, and/or what extracurricular activities are offered, beyond athletics, and how many students participate in them.